 For a difficult question that can be solved in 45 to 60 minutes

-- Problem Description
+D. Problem Description

-A good problem statement should comprise a clear and detailed problem description.
+- A good problem statement should comprise a clear and detailed problem description.
 It should clearly state how elements should appear in the final output on the web page.
 Ideally, an image should be included to show the final output.
 Any elements that are supposed to behave dynamically must be stated as well.

-Internal notes are for later reference.
+- Interviewer Guidelines are for later reference.
 You can include a rubric about scoring the questions or write solutions to the problems in this section.
 These can be used by your team while evaluating the test.

-- Click Save & Proceed.
+- Click on the Save & Proceed button.

-- In the Design Stubs page, perform one of the following operations:
+On the Design Stubs page, perform one of the following operations:

 Note: Candidates can edit the provided code stub.
 If you do not want them to edit any particular part of the code, you can add it in the comments in the stub.

+i.
+Click on the current structure option to download the default multiple files projects.
 You can make changes to this folder instead of creating the folder from scratch.

-Alternatively, click Save & Add another to save this question and add another question.
+- Click on the Save Question button to save the question and exit.
+Alternatively, click on the Save & Add another button to save this question and proceed to create another one.